ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 Docker Compose will coordinate:

 - The development container, with the repository mounted as its workspace
-- SQL Server for local Azure SQL-compatible development
+- PostgreSQL matching the production database engine
 - Azurite for local Blob Storage emulation
 - A queue emulator if an Azure Storage Queue-based analysis worker is selected

-Named Docker volumes will be used where appropriate for NuGet packages, frontend packages, SQL data, and Azurite data.
+Named Docker volumes will be used where appropriate for NuGet packages, frontend packages, PostgreSQL data, and Azurite data.
 Builds, migrations, tests, debuggers, the API, and the frontend development server will run inside the development container.
-No .NET, Node.js, EF Core, SQL Server, Azurite, Azure CLI, or Bicep installation will be required on Windows.
+No .NET, Node.js, EF Core, PostgreSQL, Azurite, Azure CLI, or Bicep installation will be required on Windows.

 Routine development will use a deterministic mock implementation of Azure OpenAI.
 Explicit integration tests may use a shared Azure development deployment and credentials supplied through environment variables or a local secret store; credentials must never be committed.